allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

     New dataset created id=24d05040f3e14fbfbed8edb1bf08a88c
     ```

-1. Now let's add a folder.
+1. Add a folder.
 File addition is recursive, so it's enough to point at the folder
 to captures all files and sub-folders:

    ```bash